 To protect corporate apps and data on managed Windows 10 devices by making it inaccessible for copying, sharing, and accidental data leak even on unknown networks, without impacting the end-user experience.

-The process of deploying Digital Certificates by automatically provisioning digital identities onto devices for easy authentication is facilitated by Scalefusion via Certificate Management.
+The process of deploying Digital Certificates by automatically provisioning digital signature onto devices for easy authentication is facilitated by Scalefusion via Certificate Management.
 The types of certificates that can be pushed via Scalefusion MDM include Identity Certificate, CA Certificate and Chained Certificates.
 Certificate for pushing Enterprise Wi-Fi settings was also enabled.